zopencommunity/meta/docs/workshop/intro.md

   #echo "envar|set|value"
 }
 ```
-ZOPEN_STABLE_DEPS/ZOPEN_STABLE_DEPS are used to identify the non-standard z/OS Open Tools dependencies needed to build the project.
+ZOPEN_STABLE_DEPS/ZOPEN_STABLE_DEPS are used to identify the non-standard Zopen Community dependencies needed to build the project.

 `zopen_append_to_env()` can be used to add additional environment variables outside of the normal environment variables. (e.g. PATH, LIBPATH, MANPATH)